Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/Progrming_interface_start_here/_index.md

 #### Key Options

-Link-editing for a {{< TransferCFT/axwayvariablesComponentShortName  >}} API application can use all the default options.
+Link- editing for a {{< TransferCFT/axwayvariablesComponentShortName  >}} API application can use all the default options.

 #### Key Libraries